Champaran Satyagraha

 The Champaran Satyagraha of 1917 was the first satyagraha movement led by Mahatma Gandhi in British India and is considered a historically important rebellion in the Indian independence movement.
 It was a farmer's uprising that took place in Champaran district of Bihar in the Indian subcontinent, during the British colonial period.
 The farmers were protesting against having to grow indigo with barely any payment for it.

-When Gandhi returned to India from South Africa in 1915 and saw peasants in Northern India oppressed by indigo planters, he tried to use the same methods that he had used in South Africa to organise mass uprisings by people to protest against injustice.
+When Gandhi returned to India from South Africa in 1915 and saw peasants in Northern India oppressed by indigo planters, he tried to use what he had used in South Africa to organize mass uprisings by people to protest against injustice.

 Champaran Satyagraha was the first popular satyagraha movement.
-The Champaran Satyagraha gave direction to India's youth and freedom struggle, which was tottering between moderates who prescribed Indian participation within the British colonial system, and the extremists from Bengal who advocated the use of violent methods to topple British colonial rule in India.
+The Champaran Satyagraha gave direction to India's youth and freedom struggle, which was tottering between moderates who prescribed Indian participation within the British colonial system, and the radicals from Bengal who advocated the use of violent methods to topple British colonial rule in India.

-Under colonial-era laws, many tenant farmers were forced to grow some indigo on a portion of their land as a condition of their tenancy.
+Under colonial-era laws, many tenant farmers were forced to grow some indigo on a portion of their land as a condition of their tenancy, under Panchkathia or Teenkathia system.
 This indigo was used to make dye.
-The Germans had invented a cheaper artificial dye so the demand for indigo fell.
-Some tenants paid more rent in return for being let off having to grow indigo.
+The Germans had invented artificial dye so the demand for indigo fell.
+Some tenants paid more rent in return for being let off from growing indigo.
 However, during the First World War the German dye ceased to be available and so indigo became profitable again.
 Thus many tenants were once again forced to grow it on a portion of their land- as was required by their lease.
 Naturally, this created much anger and resentment.